 Energy – I sometimes call it “will”.
 It’s the capacity of an organization to get marketing done.
 It’s great to consider internally the time and expertise we can commit to marketing, however, if we don’t have the energy, it’s better to consider buying services.
 Getting people involved can build energy.
 However, other factors in a company reduce energy.
 For instance, if marketing tasks are added to already overwhelmed people’s work load… energy will be low.
 Or, if an office move, new structure or other major change is in the works, people won’t have the energy to focus on marketing.
 They may want to be involved, but the other initiatives will reduce their will (or energy) on the marketing efforts.

 So, it’s not just about the money.
 All of the four elements must be considered as part of the resources a company brings to a marketing initiative.
 That’s why Genius Marketing helps companies build a plan that merges both available internal and external resources.
-It can help reduce cost, but a thorough plan of how all these resources are included make the success rate of projects go up.
+It can help reduce cost, but a thorough plan of how all these resources are included makes the success rate of projects go up.
 A good plan and mapping of processes results in the right mix of internal and external resources resulting in a “budget” for more than just financial considerations.